 “The federal government is offering another round of free COVID tests” [NPR].
 “Americans can once again order free COVID-19 tests from the federal government by visiting COVIDtests.gov.
 In this round, the U.S. Postal Service will deliver eight free rapid antigen tests to any household in the U.S. that wants them, according to the website.
 That brings to sixteen the total tests offered per household so far.
 The site suddenly appeared active Monday to offer the third round of free tests without a prior announcement.
-The White House is expected to make it official Tuesday, but the site was .” • Certainly a first for the Biden Administration.
+The White House is expected to make it official Tuesday, but the site was fully functional and taking orders ahead of time.” • Certainly a first for the Biden Administration.

 “US Set to Extend Covid-19 Public Health Emergency Past July” [Bloomberg].
 “The US government will extend the Covid-19 public-health emergency past mid-July, continuing pandemic-era policies as the nearly 2 1/2-year outbreak drags on.
 The Department of Health and Human Services has repeatedly renewed the public-health emergency since implementing it in January 2020.
 The declaration allows the US to grant emergency authorizations of drugs, vaccines and other medical countermeasures, as well as administer those products to millions of people at no out-of-pocket cost.
 It’s also enabled millions of Americans to get health coverage through Medicaid, among other benefits.
 On April 16, HHS extended the public-health emergency an additional 90 days through mid-July.
 The declaration will be extended beyond that period, according to a person familiar with the matter, who asked not to be identified because the details aren’t public.
 That means various measures to relax restrictions in how care is accessed across the health system will continue.
 An HHS spokesperson said the public-health emergency remains in effect, and the department will continue to provide a 60-day notice to states before any possible termination or expiration.”